 E.g.: 500/20mm = 25 seconds (full frame cameras)

 However, do note that if your camera has a crop factor, this should be included in your calculations.
-Some canon cameras have a crop factor of 1.6, so your calculations would look like this:
+Some Canon cameras have a crop factor of 1.6, so your calculation would look like this:

 500/focal length, multiplied by 1.6

 EOS 5D Mark III, EF16-35mm f/2.8L II USM lens, 25sec, f/2.8, ISO6400

 What are some apps you can recommend?